julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, February 08, 2025.
+Sunday, February 09, 2025.
 Quote of the day:

-> "It is by acts and not by ideas that people live." - Harry Emerson Fosdick
+> "If I went to work in a factory the first thing I'd do is join a union." - Franklin D. Roosevelt